kirshum/evd/_pages/privacypolicy.md

 # Privacy Policy
 This privacy notice for Kirill Shumakov ("Company," "we," "us," or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:
-- Download and use our mobile application (EVDY), or any other application of ours that links to this privacy notice
+- Download and use our mobile application (EVDY Steps), or any other application of ours that links to this privacy notice
 - Engage with us in other related ways, including any sales, marketing, or events
 <br>